asreview/asreview/docs/source/features/pre_screening.rst

 Partly Labeled Data
 -------------------

-A partly labeled dataset contains labeling decessions for part of the records, and part of the data does not have labels.
+A partly labeled dataset contains labeling decisions for part of the records, and part of the data does not have labels.
 The goal is to use the labels as prior knowledge to screen the unseen records.
 The labeled records will be recognized by ASReview LAB and are used to train the first iteration of the